integralfx/MemTestHelper/DDR4 OC Guide.md

   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both to the higher value.
 * Expected memory latency range: 40ns - 50ns.
    * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
    * Overall, latency varies between generations due to a difference in die size (ring bus).
-As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
+As a result, a 9900K will have a slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
    * Latency is affected by the RTLs and IOLs.
 Generally speaking, higher quality boards and overclocking oriented boards will be more direct in routing the memory traces and will likely have lower RTLs and IOLs.
 On some motherboards, changing RTLs and IOLs have no effect.

 ### AMD - AM4